axieinfinity/ronin-documentation/docs/community/contribute/guide.md

 ---
-description: Guide for contributing to this documentation
+description: Guide for contributing to the Ronin documentation.
 ---

-# Contribution guide
+# Contributor guide